nickogibson/nickogibson.github.io/_posts/2025-11-14-Among-the-Giants.md

 Among the Giants is an exploration game where we play as Park Ranger Gail, performing daily tasks in a California redwood national park, accompanied by our  squirrel companion, Oakley.
 The game focuses on atmosphere, education, and the quiet beauty of nature.

 The coastal redwoods are the tallest and some of the oldest trees in the world.
-A magical place, but only existing in northern California, so not many get to visit them
+A magical place, but only existing in northern California, so not many get to visit them.
 Interesting things to explore:
 ### The ranger hut.
 ![Ranger Hut](/TemplateData/among-the-giants-ranger-hut.jpg)
 I tried my best to fill the hut with interesting items one might find in a park ranger hut.
 ### The Mark Twain Tree replica.
-![The mark Twain Tree](/TemplateData/among-the-giants-mark-twain-tree.jpg) A replica of a trunk slice that I don't think exists anymore.
-It's now immortalized in the game.
+![The mark Twain Tree](/TemplateData/among-the-giants-mark-twain-tree.jpg) This replica represents a slab from the Mark Twain Tree, a healthy giant sequoia that stood for over a millennium in what is now Kings Canyon National Park.
+In 1891, the tree was felled for exhibition.
+It took a team of men 13 days to saw through the 16-foot-diameter trunk, a feat intended to astonish crowds in Eastern cities who did not believe trees could grow so large.
 ### Poetry walk
-On the trail, we find real poems from the  **Simpson Reed Poetry Walk 2024.**
+On the trail, we find poems from the  **Simpson Reed Poetry Walk 2024.**
 ### The wildlife
 Besides our squirrel friend Oakley, there are some animals wandering around.
 They're re shy, but you might get a better look with binoculars.
 Deep in the woods, the bears are aggressive.
 ### Butterfly Habitat